atulgupta01/EVA-Assignment/P2S10/README.md

 What can be done to improve

-1. Change the reward system to improve the on road percentage of the car
+1. Change the reward system to improve the on road percentage of the car.
-2.
+2. Add random rotation to state images - i feel my model is over fitting and this can reduce overfitting
+3. Currently variable _max_episode_steps is setup as 500.
+Try reducing the value to 400 avoid overfitting.
+4. Try rotating the state image similar to Gaurav Patel's model and see if that helps

+Expectation from Evaluation

+1. It will be a huge help if you can please point my mistakes during evaluation.
+I would like to continue working on this even after submitting the assignment.
+So, any guidance will be really helpful.

+2. At times, I felt running out of ideas to improve and any suggestion will be really welcome.

+3. Could we also get some more similar ideas where we can create environment and play for our learning.
+I shall be thankful if you can please point me to more such ideas.